BarefootSelkie/pktools/README.md

 ``0 0 * * * cd /home/pi && python3 ./switchout.py``

-## Data files
+## Data files & global varibles

-pkSwitches - backup of all switches pulled from PluralKit pkMembers - full list of system members and information about these members pulled from PluralKit - see https://pluralkit.me/api/models/ pkSystem - data pulled from PluralKit about the system itself (e.g. system name) - see https://pluralkit.me/api/models/ memberStats - dictionary from shortCode to lastIn, lastOut, where lastIn is the most recent time a system member fronted when they were not already switched in, and lastOut is the most recent time a system member stopped fronting currentFronters - list of shortcodes of currently fronting system members
+**memberSeen** dictionary from shortCode to lastIn, lastOut, where lastIn is the most recent time a system member fronted when they were not already switched in, and lastOut is the most recent time a system member stopped fronting

+**currentFronters** list of shortcodes of currently fronting system members

+**pkMembers** full list of system members and information about these members pulled from PluralKit [see PluralKit documentation](https://pluralkit.me/api/models/)

+**pkSwitches** backup of all switches pulled from PluralKit ( cureent only pulled by initialise and used for backup - future use in other stats )

+**pkSystem** data pulled from PluralKit about the system itself (e.g. system name) [see PluralKit documentation](https://pluralkit.me/api/models/)

 ## Implimented functions